StefanoAnzolut/business-guide/source/integrations/hubspot.rst

 **Step-by-step guide for Hubspot admins to connect it with Skribble:**

 ..
 NOTE::
- Before starting, make sure you have Skribble API credentials (username and API key) ready.
+ Before starting, make sure you have your Skribble API credentials ready.
 You can get these from your company’s Skribble Business admin. `Learn more`_.

   .. _Learn more: https://docs.skribble.com/business-admin/api/apicreate.html